 With people ranging from Martin Lawrence to Simon Fuller, this is a great starting point for a list of your favorites.From reputable, prominent, and well known tv program creators to the lesser known tv program creators of today, these are some of the best professionals in the tv program creator field.
 If you want to answer the questions, "Who are the most famous tv program creators ever?" and "What are the names of famous tv program creators?" then you're in the right place.
 (21 items)

-Matthew Gregory "Matt" Besser is an American actor and comedian best known as one of the four founding members of the Upright Citizens Brigade sketch comedy troupe, who had their own show on Comedy Central from 1998-2000.
+Matthew Gregory Besser (born September 22, 1967) is an American actor, comedian, director, producer, and writer, best known as one of the four founding members of the Upright Citizens Brigade sketch comedy troupe, who had their own show on Comedy Central from 1998–2000.
 He currently hosts the improvisation-based podcast Improv4humans on the Earwolf podcasting network. ...more on Wikipediasee more on Matt Besser

-Allan Loeb is an American screenwriter and film and television producer.
+Allan Loeb (born July 25, 1969) is an American screenwriter and film and television producer.
 He wrote the 2007 film Things We Lost in the Fire and created the 2008 television series New Amsterdam.
 He wrote the film drama 21, which also was released in 2008.
-He wrote and produced The Switch which came out in August 2010.
-He wrote Wall Street: Money Never Sleeps, released in September 2010, The Dilemma, and Just Go with It.
-He performed a rewrite for the musical Rock of Ages, starring Tom Cruise, released June 2012, and then the mixed martial arts comedy Here Comes the Boom, starring Kevin James; Loeb co-wrote the script for with James, and the film which hit theaters in October 2012.
-His next feature to be ...more on Wikipediasee more on Allan Loeb
+Among his other credits, he wrote and produced The Switch (2010).
+He also co-wrote Wall Street: Money Never Sleeps (2010), and wrote The Dilemma (2011), and Just Go with It (2011).
+He performed a rewrite for the musical Rock of Ages (2012), and the mixed martial arts comedy Here Comes the Boom (2012). ...more on Wikipediasee more on Allan Loeb